Murder of Mackenzie Cowell: Background and disappearance

-Mackenzie Cowell was 17 years old at the time of her disappearance.
+Mackenzie Cowell was 17years old at the time of her disappearance.
 She lived in Orondo, Washington and was a senior at Wenatchee High School, where she was a member of the school dance team.
 She also worked as a model and studied cosmetology at the Wenatchee Academy of Hair Design in downtown Wenatchee.

-Cowell went missing shortly after 3:00 p.m. on February 9, 2010.
+Cowell went missing shortly after 3:00 p.m. on February9, 2010.
 She was last seen on surveillance video leaving the Academy of Hair Design, walking to her car and driving away.
-She had told classmates that she would be back in less than 15 minutes.
+She had told classmates that she would be back in less than 15minutes.
 Around this time, she sent a text message to her boyfriend that said, "Hey, what's up".
 This was the last time she is known to have used her phone.

-Cowell's father attempted to contact her at around 5:40 p.m., but his calls went straight to voicemail.
-Her family became increasingly concerned after she missed her 8 p.m. curfew.
+Cowell's father attempted to contact her at around 5:40p.m., but his calls went straight to voicemail.
+Her family became increasingly concerned after she missed her 8p.m. curfew.
 Later that night, a homeowner in remote Chelan County reported an abandoned car near his driveway.
 Police traced the car's registration to Cowell's father, who informed them Cowell was missing.
-The car was located near Mission Ridge, about 40 mi from her home in Orondo.
+The car was located near Mission Ridge, about 40miles (40 mi) from her home in Orondo.
 Cowell's purse and some clothes were found in the car, although her debit card and cell phone were missing.
 According to police, only one pair of footprints was found at the scene.

 The Chelan County Sheriff's Office began the investigation into Cowell's disappearance by using a helicopter to search the area near where her car was found.
 Search warrants were issued for Cowell's phone records and social media activity.
 At the request of the sheriff, the FBI was called in to assist with the investigation.

 Discovery of body and autopsy

-On the afternoon of February 13, Cowell's body was discovered by a passer-by on the banks of the Columbia River near Quincy, Washington, at a resort community about 20 mi away from Wenatchee.
+On the afternoon of February13, Cowell's body was discovered by a passer-by on the banks of the Columbia River near Quincy, Washington, at a resort community about 20miles (20 mi) away from Wenatchee.
 She was found fully clothed, with her feet in the water.
-Her body was found approximately 50 yards from a vacant house that was for sale.
+Her body was found approximately 50yards (50 yards) from a vacant house that was for sale.

 An autopsy determined the cause of death had been strangulation and stab wounds to the neck.
 Cowell also suffered blunt force trauma to the head.
 The killer had apparently attempted to cut off one of her arms after her death.
 A knife was found, still stuck into her shoulder.
 Investigators found no evidence that Cowell had been sexually assaulted.

-On February 25, around 1,800 people attended a memorial service for Cowell, which was held at the Town Toyota Center in Wenatchee.
+On February25, around 1,800 people attended a memorial service for Cowell, which was held at the Town Toyota Center in Wenatchee.